noud-github/pam-unixsock/README.md

     make clean
     make all

-    sudo make install

-    # which is the same as:
+And then copy it to:

+    cp pam_unixsock.so /lib/security

+Or for Ubuntu

-    # cp pam_unixsock.so /lib/security/
+    cp pam_unixsock.so /usr/lib/x86_64-linux-gnu/security

 Testing
 -------

-Create a fake pam server called `unixsock`:
+Create a fake pam service called `unixsock`:

 ~~~
 % cat /etc/pam.d/unixsock